Employer Value Proposition (EVP): What and why?

 • Meaningful work

 An attractive and clear culture is something everyone has the opportunity to create.
 But that doesn't mean it's easy.
-It requires you to understand the processes behind it, how culture is expressed and what it takes to build it over time and create appeal.
+It requires you to understand the processes behind it, how culture is expressed, and what it takes to build it over time and create appeal.

 Designing a good EVP

-Dale Carnegie - the author of the book "How to Win Friends and Influence People" - once said: "You'll make more friends in two weeks by being interested in others than in two years by trying to get others interested in you."
+Dale Carnegie - the author of the book “How to Win Friends and Influence People” - once said: “ You can make more friends in two weeks by being interested in others than in two years of trying to get others interested in you.”

 Examples of successful EVPs

-In their brand identity work, Evry managed to reduce employee turnover by 40%.
-Their focus was "Digital Advantage" and with that focus in both external and internal brand work, they were able to differentiate themselves from competitors who only talked about digital transformation and change.
+In their work on brand identity, Evry managed to reduce employee turnover by 40%.
+Their focus was "Digital Advantage" and with that focus in both external and internal branding work, they were able to differentiate themselves from their competitors who only talked about digital transformation and change.
 Transformation hurts.
-Advantage does good.
-And while gaining digital advantage is the same as transformation, the approach is more positive.
-The Digital Advantage EVP creates positive energy
+Benefits do good.
+And although extracting digital benefits is about the same thing as transformation, the approach is more positive.
+The EVP "Digital Advantage" creates positive energy

 Why employer value proposition?